Credentials

 Trigger Point Therapy

-In order to become Nationally Certified, a massage therapist must meet stringent prerequisite qualifications and pass a national examination.
-In general, the prerequisite qualifications are most readily satisfied by completing a 500 hour course of study from an accredited massage school.
-While the cost of the schooling varies somewhat across the country, the total cost to start a business as a professional Certified Massage Therapist, including schooling, the national examination, professional association membership, massage table, linens, and a myriad of other supplies and accessories typically exceeds $4,000.00.
+In order to become Board Certified, a massage therapist must meet stringent prerequisite qualifications and pass a national examination.
+The prerequisite qualifications are usually satisfied by completing 750 hours of professional massage training, including a course of study from an accredited massage school.
+While the cost of the schooling varies somewhat across the country, the total cost to start a business as a professional Board Certified Massage Therapist, including schooling, the national examination, professional association membership, massage table, linens, and a myriad of other supplies and accessories typically exceeds $4,000.00.

-You can veryify the validity of my three most important credentials, by accessing the web site of the credentialing agency, and using their serach functions to access my information with them.
+You can verify the validity of my most important credentials, by accessing the web site of the credentialing agency, and using their search functions to access my information with them.

 American Massage Therapy Association